Using Manual Processes to Normalize Channel Data Leads to Financial Complications and Lost Opportunities.

-When partners don’t have confidence in suppliers’ ability to satisfy customer requests, they tend to look elsewhere at companies that do.
+When partners don’t have confidence in suppliers’ ability to satisfy customer requests, they tend to look elsewhere.

 To counter this occurrence, manufacturers frequently overproduce, which costs thousands and millions of dollars to be lost due to stale inventory and price protection reimbursements.

-When manufacturers have real-time insight into ‘what’s on the shelves’ and the performance of specific products, they can safeguard availability to partners more consistently.
+When manufacturers have real-time insight into the performance of specific products, they can safeguard availability to partners more consistently.

 Access to this data improves production scheduling, as manufacturers don’t have to “cushion” their supply levels in fear of stockouts.